-Increases energy efficiency and produces Class A
+Increases energy efficiency and produces Class A biosolids.

-State of Development: Embryonic The last trial of this technology related to biosolids was at King County's Renton Wastewater Treatment Plant, Washington.
+The last trial of this technology related to biosolids was at King County's Renton Wastewater Treatment Plant, Washington.

 Deep-Shaft Wet Air Oxidation is an autothermophilic aerobic digestion process that treats sludge in a subsurface autothermophilic reactor that is 250-350 feet deep.
 The VERTADTM vendor's website describes three reactor zones that function as follows: